 It’s easy to create excuses about not having time for self-care, but even five minutes is better than nothing.
 If you practice self-discipline, stay consistent, and plan ahead, you’ll find that you can work self-care into your schedule.

 What does balance look like to you?

 I hope these tips helped you identify areas of your life where you can make some positive changes.
-Start by defining balance in your own terms, then work on self-discipline, consistency, and planning.
+Start by defining balance in your own terms, then work on self-discipline, consistency, and organization.
 That way, you’ll have more time for yourself and what’s important.